コンテンツにスキップ

 鎌倉殿とゆかりの地―大江広元と安達盛長のゆかりの地をめぐる

-The NHK historical drama "The 13 Lords of the Kamakura" is approaching its second half, and from here begins a fierce power struggle filled with intrigue.
+The NHK historical drama "The 13 Lords of the Kamakura" is approaching the second half, and from here on, a fierce power struggle filled with intrigue and machinations begins.
+In the midst of this power struggle, Hojo Yoshitoki is consolidating his power.

-I can't wait to see how the story will unfold in the future.
+I can't take my eyes off how the story will unfold in the future.

 This time, we will introduce the places associated with the Oe clan (Oe Hiromoto) and the Adachi clan (Adachi Morinaga), two of the 13 people.